 Method 7: Repair System Files

-Restoro is a professional Windows repair tool that can scan your system’s overall status, diagnose your system configuration, identify faulty system files, and repair them automatically.
+Fortect is a professional Windows repair tool that can scan your system’s overall status, diagnose your system configuration, identify faulty system files, and repair them automatically.
 It gives you entirely fresh system components with just one click, so you don’t have to reinstall Windows and all your programs, and you don’t lose any personal data or settings.
-(Read Restoro Trustpilot reviews.)

-Here’s how to use Restoro to check for broken system components in just one click:
+Here’s how to use Fortect to check for broken system components in just one click:

-2) Open Restoro and run a free scan.
+2) Open Fortect and run a free scan.
 (This may take a few minutes and you’ll get a detailed report of your PC status after this.)

 3) You can review a summary of the issues detected after the scan is finished.
 Click START REPAIR to start the repair process.
 This requires the full version – which comes with a 60-day Money-Back Guarantee.